power-media/stock-api-libphp/README.md

 # Stock API libphp

+## Fork information
+This library has been forked to convert it to PHP 5 compatible.
+Please use branch `php5-compatible` if you need it running on PHP 5.4+.

 ## Overview
 This is a PHP implementation of the various APIs provided by the Stock services.
 Adobe Stock APIs are available [here](https://www.adobe.io/apis/creativecloud/stock/docs/getting-started.html)